AntCPLab/AntCPLab.github.io/index.md

 # What's new

 ### 2025.9
+- Paper "MARS: A Malignity-Aware Backdoor Defense in Federated Learning" accepted by NeurIPS 2025.
 - Paper "EnchTable: Unified Safety Alignment Transfer in Fine-tuned Large Language Models" accepted by SP 2026.
 - Paper "Dory: Streaming PCG with Small Memory" accepted by SP 2026.